Liability Begins With First Obtaining Jurisdiction Over Defendant – FAQ

 What is a Summons?

-A summons, whether in a personal injury case or any other type of civil case, is a legal document, usually a printed form, to notify the defendant that a civil lawsuit has been filed against them and that the party must timely respond to the attached summons and complaint or risk being in default.
+The summons usually accompanies the complaint upon service.
+In a personal injury case or any other type of civil case, the summons is a legal document, traditionally printed form, that notifies the defendant that a civil lawsuit has been filed against them and that the party must timely and legally respond to the complaint or risk being in default.

 - The case caption